ALR Initiative — Archive

 Relationship to Other Systems

-A complete Echo record includes:
+A complete Echo record includes the following systems used in combination:

 These systems allow personnel to document anomalies originating from collapsed realities in a consistent and searchable format.
+An Echo entry that includes all five classifications provides researchers and investigators with a structured profile of both the anomaly itself and the reality it came from.